ejboettcher/ScienceSat_MommyStyle/Ideas_untested/AluminumBoats.md

 ## Goal
-Goal: The the question below try to answer or at least cause wonder:
+Goal: Try to answer or at least cause wonder with the question below:
 * ***How Can a 2 Ton Steel Boat Float?***